Axway-API-Builder-Ext/api-builder-extras/README.md

 ### Data-Connectors
 A Data-Connector is the most sophisticated plugin.
 They provide Data-Models based on sources (e.g. databases) to create CRUD-APIs or to be used as part of a flow.
 Please check existing [Data-Connectors][12] or create an [issue][2] if you need help for another data-connector.

+## How to Contribute

-## Share a Plugin
+### Share your Plugin
 After you have implemented and tested your plugin locally, you can share that plugin with the API-Builder community using this repository.
-That way, you make it discoverable in the API-Builder UI, you can leverage the community to improve it over time and Axway supports you on a best-effort basis.
+That way, you make it discoverable in the API-Builder UI, you can leverage the community to improve it and Axway supports you on a best-effort basis.
 We are using GitHub [Pull-Requests][13] to allow you to contribute and the only thing you need is a GitHub account.

+### Improve existing plugins
+If you found an issue or you have improved an existing plugin yourself, we highly appreciate if you make that changes available to the community as well.
+It is as simple as creating a Pull-Request as described in step 9 below.

 ### To share your plugin, please follow this process:
 1. Create a [fork][14] of this repository, which basically creates your own copy still linked to the original repository